Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Conformal Embedding Flows

 \subsubsection{Piecewise Conformal Embeddings}

-To increase expressivity of the embeddings, the conformality condition on $\bg$ can be relaxed to the point of being conformal \textit{almost everywhere}.
+To make the embeddings more expressive, the conformality condition on $\bg$ can be relaxed to the point of being conformal \textit{almost everywhere}.
 Formally, the latent spaces $\cZ$ and $\cU$ are redefined as $\cZ = \{\bz: \bg \text{ is conformal at } \bh(\bz)\}$ and $\cU= \bh(\cZ)$.
 Then $\bg$ remains a conformal embedding on $\cU$, and as long as $\{\bx: \bg \text{ is nonconformal at }\bg^\dagger(\bx)\}$ also has measure zero, this approach poses no practical problems.
-Note that the same relaxation is performed implicitly with the diffeomorphism property of standard flows when rectifier nonlinearities are used in coupling layers \cite{dinh2017}.
+Note that the same relaxation is performed implicitly with the diffeomorphism property of standard flows when rectifier nonlinearities are used in coupling layers \cite{dinh2017} and can be justified by generalizing the change of variables formula \cite{koenen2021generalization}.

 \begingroup \endgroup